rachelandrew/grid-by-example/browsers/index.md

 At the present time you need to enable the Experimental Web Platform Features Flag in Chrome or Opera.

 Download Chrome Canary if you want to get the very latest features that have been implemented.
+Chrome Canary does not need flags enabled.

 ## Webkit Nightlies and Safari Technology Preview